Board of Trustees

 Angela Harris Admin Representative

 Angela was born in Southern California and has since lived in or near five major cities, including San Francisco and New York.
 Growing up, she enjoyed a bit of an unconventional education and, together with her husband, decided to homeschool their two boys.
 In 2011, Angela co-founded a learning community for homeschoolers in Northern New Jersey and began teaching a variety of subjects such as world history, literature, and writing.
-She has contributed articles to online magazines such as Education Revolution (AERO) and The Homeschool Post.
 Before moving to Texas in 2013, she piloted a course for a fellow homeschool mom and former NASA Goddard rocket scientist which focused on teaching math concepts to young children through play and exploration.
 In 2015, she became a writing instructor for Brave Writer, LLC.
 During the 2018 academic year, Angela served Great Oak School as an after-care teacher and then as the Preschool Assistant in the Butterfly Garden before becoming a middle school teacher in the fall of 2019.
-She earned her Waldorf teaching certificate through Gradalis in 2022.
-Angela enjoys yoga, theater, and watching her sons and students play baseball and other sports.
+She had the honor of graduating the school’s first five 8th grade classes.
+Angela earned her Waldorf teaching certificate through Gradalis in 2022.
+In 2024, she became the Administrative Director for the Grades program.